joedefen/memfo/README.md

 * `{` `}` - Horizontally, shift columns left/right by about 1/8 of the time span of the data.
 * `[` `]` - Horizontally, shift columns to the beginning / end of the data.
 ## Command Line Options
-You selection of statistics to put in the non-scrolled region and hidden is saved a config file.
+Your selection of statistics to put in the non-scrolled region and hidden is saved a config file.
 If you choose another config file on start up, you can have set of statistics per for each use case.
 ```
-usage: memfo [-h] [-u {KiB,MB,MiB,GB,GiB,human}] [-c CONFIG] [--vmalloc-total] [-z]
+usage: memfo [-h] [-u {KiB,MB,MiB,GB,GiB,human}] [-i {Var,5s,15s,30s,1m,5m,15m,1hr}] [-d] [-c CONFIG]
+             [--vmalloc-total] [-z]

 options:
   -h, --help            show this help message and exit
   -u {KiB,MB,MiB,GB,GiB,human}, --units {KiB,MB,MiB,GB,GiB,human}
                         units of memory [dflt=MiB]
+  -i {Var,5s,15s,30s,1m,5m,15m,1hr}, --report-interval {Var,5s,15s,30s,1m,5m,15m,1hr}
+                        report interval [dflt=Var]
+  -d, --show-deltas     show differences in columns rather than absolute values
   -c CONFIG, --config CONFIG
                         use "{config}.ini" for configuration
   --vmalloc-total       Show "VmallocTotal" row (which is mostly useless)